Metatime-Technology-Inc/pool-contracts/README.md

   - `_owner`: The address of the contract owner.
   - `_poolName`: The name of the token distribution pool.
   - `_token`: The ERC20 token being distributed.
-  - `_startTime`: The start time of the distribution period.
+  -  `_distributionPeriodStart` The start time of the distribution period.
-  - `_endTime`: The end time of the distribution period.
+  - `_distributionPeriodEnd`: The end time of the distribution period.
   - `_distributionRate`: The distribution rate (percentage).
   - `_periodLength`: The length of each distribution period (in seconds).